highcharts/node-export-server/README.md

 # Usage

-## Injecting the Highcharts Dependency
+## Injecting The Highcharts Dependency

 In order to use the Export Server, Highcharts needs to be injected into the export template (see the `./templates` folder for reference).

 Since version 3.0.0, Highcharts is fetched in a Just-In-Time manner, making it easy to switch configurations.
 It is no longer required to explicitly accept the license, as in older versions. **However, the Export Server still requires a valid Highcharts license to be used**.

-## Using in Automated Deployments
+## Using In Automated Deployments

 Since version 3.0.0, when using in automated deployments, the configuration can be loaded either using environment variables or a JSON configuration file.